sajitvasudevan/sajitvasudevan.github.io/content/blog/tip-kubernetes-secrets.md

 type: 'tip'
 ---

-**The Problem:** I've seen teams store database passwords and API keys in ConfigMaps because they are easier to work with than Secrets.
+**The Problem:** I have seen teams store database passwords and API keys in ConfigMaps because they are easier to work with than Secrets.

 **Why it is dangerous:** ConfigMaps are stored in plain text in etcd.
 Anyone with read access to the namespace can see them.
 They are meant for non-sensitive config only.